The Data Governance Maturity Model Most Organizations Get Wrong (And a Practical Alternative)

 CMMI Data Management Maturity (DMM)

 The DMM, originally published by the CMMI Institute, defined five levels of maturity across 25 process areas organized into six categories.
-ISACA discontinued support for the DMM in January 2022, partly integrating it into the broader CMMI Model, which targets software engineering audiences, not enterprise data management programs (TDAN, 2023).
+ISACA discontinued support for the DMM in January 2022; elements were rolled into broader CMMI materials, but the DMM no longer exists as a standalone model for enterprise Data Management (TDAN, 2023).

 EDM Council DCAM

 DCAM (Data Management Capability Assessment Model) is the financial services industry’s go-to framework, with eight components, a six-point scoring scale, and lifecycle-based progression.
-The EDM Council positions it as “the industry standard for measuring data management capabilities” (EDM Council).
+The EDM Council describes DCAM as widely adopted for benchmarking Data Management capabilities, and many industry partners refer to it as a de facto standard (EDM Council).

 Stanford’s Data Governance Maturity Model